Welcome 2025! It’s a new year in the garden and possibilities and opportunities abound for new goals, clever plans and fresh growth.

 Ants are out in full force now.
 Take the necessary precautions to control them.

-For more on treating common pests and diseases click |HERE|.
+For more on identifying and treating common garden pests and diseases click |HERE|.

-Essential: Watering
+Re-think Watering

-Water the garden preferably in the early morning or, if not possible, late afternoon (adhering to water restrictions for your area) and rather water deeply, less often than a quick sprinkling every day.
-Water plants in pots and baskets every day.
-Our Guidelines to Watering can be found |HERE|.
+Water the garden preferably in the early morning or, if not possible, late afternoon (adhering to water restrictions for your area) and rather water deeply, less often, than a quick sprinkling every day.

 Consider installing a drip irrigation system to more efficiently water your garden – enquire at Mica Lifestyle for more info.

 It’s piping hot out there and vegetables and herbs could take strain in the heat of the day.
 Provide some relief by constructing a simple, portable structure from stakes or plastic pipe and 40 – 50% shade cloth, that can be moved around where needed to protect more sun-sensitive plants like lettuce, brinjal, peppers and most herbs.
-Find a complete Edibles Guide |HERE|

-Give all vegetables and herbs a quick boost with a liquid fertiliser and follow up with an organic, slow release fertiliser like 6:3:4, which should last them through the rest of the season.
+Give all vegetables and herbs a quick boost with a liquid fertiliser and follow up with an organic, slow release fertiliser like 6:3:4, which should last you through the rest of the season.
 Water well and top up the mulch layer around plants if necessary.

 Harvest potatoes planted in early spring when all the leaves have died down.
 A second batch of seed potatoes can be planted now for early winter harvesting.